AlfredoRamos/parsedown-extra-laravel/README.md

 ### Installation

-Open your `composer.json` file and add the following line in the `require` object:
+- Open your `composer.json` file and add the package in the `require` object:

 ```json
 "alfredo-ramos/parsedown-extra-laravel": "~0.7.0"
 ```

+Then run `composer update` on your terminal.

 #### Laravel

-Run `composer update` on your terminal.
-Service providers and aliases will be registered automatically, thanks to the new package auto-discovery feature of Laravel `5.5.x`
+Service providers and aliases will be registered automatically thanks to the new package auto-discovery feature of Laravel `5.5.x`

 #### Lumen

-- Open `bootstrap\app.php`
+- Open your `bootstrap\app.php` file
 - Register the service provider:

 ```php